• Home

 Zechariah received presage:

-“I am jealous; I will return with mercy,”
+“I am jealous; I will return with mercY,”

 was God’s angel-delivered message.